-This command sets the value of the specified LAN configuration parameter on the specified channel.
+This command sets the value of the specified LAN configuration parameter for the specified channel.
 The channel number, the configuration parameter name or number, and the parameter value should be explicitly specified.

-The following table lists names and numbers of LAN configuration parameters supported by the setlanconfig command:
+The following table lists the names and numbers of LAN configuration parameters supported by the setlanconfig command:

-Table 12 Names and Numbers of LAN Configuration Parameters Supported by the setlanconfig Command
+Table 19 Names and Numbers of LAN Configuration Parameters Supported by the setlanconfig Command

-PARAMETER NAME Number DESCRIPTION auth_enables 2 Five 8-bit values that contain authentication types enable flags for Callback, User, Operator, Administrator, and OEM privilege levels for the LAN channel. ip 3 A string value that contains the IP address assigned to the LAN channel in dotted decimal notation. subnet_mask 6 A string value that contains the subnet mask assigned to the LAN channel in dotted decimal notation. ipv4_hdr_param 7 Three 8-bit values that contain various IPv4 header parameters for sending RMCP packets: Time-to-live IP header flags (bits [7:5]) Precedence (bits [7:5]) and type of service (bits [4:1]) arp_control 10 Two flags that control ARP behavior on the LAN channel: Enable responding to ARP requests Enable sending Gratuitous ARPs arp_interval 11 The Gratuitous ARP interval in a fixed-point format (where the integral part represents seconds and the fractional part represents milliseconds) dft_gw_ip 12 A string value that contains the IP address of the
+PARAMETER NAME Number DESCRIPTION auth_enables 2 Five 8-bit values that contain authentication type enable flags for the Callback, User, Operator, Administrator, and OEM privilege levels for the LAN channel. ip 3 A string value that contains the IP address assigned to the LAN channel in dotted decimal notation. subnet_mask 6 A string value that contains the subnet mask assigned to the LAN channel in dotted decimal notation. ipv4_hdr_param 7 Three 8-bit values that contain various IPv4 header parameters for sending RMCP packets: Time-to-live IP header flags (bits [7:5]) Precedence (bits [7:5]) and type of service (bits [4:1]) arp_control 10 Two flags that control ARP behavior on the LAN channel: • Enable responding to ARP requests • Enable sending Gratuitous ARPs arp_interval 11 The Gratuitous ARP interval in a fixed-point format (where the integral part represents seconds and the fractional part represents milliseconds) dft_gw_ip 12 A string value that contains the IP address of the

-PARAMETER NAME Number DESCRIPTION default gateway in dotted decimal notation. backup_gw_ip 14 A string value that contains the IP address of the backup gateway in dotted decimal notation. community 16 A string value (up to 18 symbols) that is put into the "Community String" field in PET Traps. destination_type 18 The destination type identified by the specified set selector.
-Set selector must be specified for this parameter.
-Each destination type entry contains the following fields: destination type (0-7) alert acknowledge flag alert acknowledge timeout / retry interval in seconds (1-256) number of retries (0-7) destination_address 19 The destination addresses associated with the specified set selector.
-Set selector must be specified for this parameter.
-Each destination address entry contains the following fields: gateway selector: 0 - use default, 1 - use backup IP address (string in dotted decimal format) MAC address (string of 6 hexadecimal bye values delimited by ':' symbols) vlan_id 20 The flag that indicates whether Virtual LANs are enabled for the channel, and the Virtual LAN ID (a number in the range 1 to 4095, or the value 0, indicating that Virtual LAN IDs are not used for the channel) vlan_priority 21 A number in the range 0 to 7 that specifies the packet Priority field, according to 802.1q cs_priv_levels 24 The maximum privilege level associated with the Cipher Suite that is identified by the specified set selector.
+PARAMETER NAME Number DESCRIPTION default gateway in dotted decimal notation. backup_gw_ip 14 A string value that contains the IP address of the backup gateway in dotted decimal notation. community 16 A string value (up to 18 symbols) that is put into 40 the "Community String" field in PET Traps. destination_type 18 The destination type identified by the specified set selector.
+Set selector (destination selector) must be specified for this parameter.
+Each destination type entry contains the following fields: destination table entry selector (0-15) alert acknowledge flag alert acknowledge timeout / retry interval in seconds (1-256) number of retries (0-7) destination_address 19 The destination addresses associated with the specified set selector.
+Set selector (destination selector) must be specified for this parameter.
+Each destination address entry contains the following fields: destination table entry selector (0-15) gateway selector: 0 - use default, 1 - use backup IP address (string in dotted decimal format) MAC address (string of 6 hexadecimal bye values delimited by ':' symbols) vlan_id 20 The flag that indicates whether Virtual LANs are enabled for the channel, and the Virtual LAN ID (a number in the range 1 to 4095, or the value 0, indicating that Virtual LAN IDs are not used for 04 the channel) vlan_priority 21 A number in the range 0 to 7 that specifies the cs priv levels 24 packet Priority field, according to 802.1q 24 The maximum privilege level associated with the Cipher Suite that is identified by the specified set selector.
+SCICULUI.